Madison GardnerPosted January 22, 2026

 Every insurance claim tells a story.
 It explains who the patient is, what condition they have, and what you did to help them.
-In most specialties, that story is relatively straightforward.
-But in neurology medical billing, the story is more like a complex novel with multiple chapters.
+In most specialties, that story is straightforward.
+But in neurology medical billing, it’s more like a complex novel with multiple chapters.
 You’re detailing chronic conditions, intricate diagnostic tests, and long-term treatment plans.
-If any part of that story is unclear, inconsistent, or missing a detail, the payer will reject it.
-This guide will show you how to become an expert storyteller.
-We’ll cover the essential elements—from precise ICD-10 and CPT codes to meticulous documentation—that ensure your claims paint a clear, compelling picture of medical necessity, leading to faster approvals and consistent reimbursement.
+If any part of that story is unclear or missing a detail, the payer will reject it.
+This guide will show you how to become an expert storyteller, covering the essential elements that ensure your claims paint a clear, compelling picture of medical necessity.

 Key Takeaways